codeceptjs/CodeceptJS/docs/ai.md

 ### Self-Healing Tests

 In large test suites, the cost of maintaining tests goes exponentially.
 That's why any effort that can improve the stability of tests pays itself.
-In CodeceptJS 3.5 we introduced a new [heal plugin](/plugins#heal) that will use AI to automatically fix a failing test.
+That's why CodeceptJS has concept of [heal recipes](./heal), functions that can be executed on a test failure.
+Those functions can try to revive the test and continue execution.
+When combined with AI, heal recipe can ask AI provider how to fix the test.
+It will provide error message, step being executed and HTML context of a page.
+Based on this information AI can suggest the code to be executed to fix the failing test.

-Heal plugin can solve exactly one problem: if a locator of an element has changed, and an action can't be performed, **it matches a new locator, tries a command again, and continues executing a test**.
+AI healing can solve exactly one problem: if a locator of an element has changed, and an action can't be performed, **it matches a new locator, tries a command again, and continues executing a test**.
 For instance, if the "Sign in" button was renamed to "Login" or changed its class, it will detect a new locator of the button and will retry execution.

+> You can define your own [heal recipes](./heal) that won't use AI to revive failing tests.

 Heal actions **work only on actions like `click`, `fillField`**, etc, and won't work on assertions, waiters, grabbers, etc. Assertions can't be guessed by AI, the same way as grabbers, as this may lead to unpredictable results.

 If Heal plugin successfully fixes the step, it will print a suggested change at the end of execution.
 Take it as actionable advice and use it to update the codebase.
 Heal plugin is supposed to be used on CI, and works automatically without human assistance.

-To start, enable `heal` plugin in `codecept.conf.js` or `codecept.conf.ts`:
+To start, make sure [AI provider is connected](#set-up-ai-provider), and [heal recipes were created](./heal#how-to-start-healing) and included into `codecept.conf.js` or `codecept.conf.ts` config file.
+Then enable `heal` plugin:

 ```js
 plugins: {